stephenmcgurrin/Saved-Search-Deployment-Generator/README.md

 ```bash
 pyinstaller --onefile --windowed --noconsole SavedSearchScriptGenerator.py
 ```
-4. You now have a single file executable for this you can use in
+4. In the dist folder created - you have a single executable file.
+This can be used from start, desktop, or other shortcuts.